influxdata/docs-v2/content/influxdb/v1/concepts/glossary.md

 ## schema

-How the data are organized in InfluxDB.
+How data is organized in InfluxDB.
 The fundamentals of the InfluxDB schema are databases, retention policies, series, measurements, tag keys, tag values, and field keys.
 See [Schema Design](/influxdb/v1/concepts/schema_and_data_layout/) for more information.